First Friday After Hours

 Join University of Alaska Anchorage students from a Writing for the Humanities course to hear about their experiences writing about artworks in the Anchorage Museum collection.
 Drop in to speak with students and read excerpts from their writings.

 Join writers, collaborators and lovers of Alaska foods at this launch party for the book The Whale and the Cupcake by Julia O’Malley, published by the Anchorage Museum and the University of Washington Press.
 Meet the author and many people featured in the book’s essays and recipes.
-Purchase a book from the Anchorage Museum Store or at the event for O’Malley to sign.
+A short reading by the author, Q&A and book signing round out the night.
+Books available for purchase from the Anchorage Museum Store before and during the event.